 5. Rust or Moisture Inside the Panel

-Moisture exposure can lead to corrosion, which interferes with electrical connections.
-Rust inside a panel is a serious warning sign.
+Moisture exposure can lead to corrosion, which interferes with electrical connections and reduces reliability.
+Rust inside a breaker panel is a serious warning sign that may indicate environmental exposure or hidden issues nearby.

 6. Flickering Lights Throughout the Home